hyper-space-io/QuickStart/README.md

 About
 =================================
-This repository provides a sandbox that allows users to experiment with the Hyperspace engine.
-The repository includes multiple datasets, allowing classic, vector and hybrid search.
+This repository is a sandbox for users to experiment with the Hyperspace search engine.
+The repository includes multiple datasets and corresponding notebooks, desgined for classic, vector and hybrid search.

 Introduction
 =================================